-Here is the list of some top Python tools for data visualizations.
+Here is the list of some top python Libraries for Data Visualization for data visualizations.

 - Matplotlib